emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 - **Grep**: *Repo-grep* executes shell-based grep commands to perform searches.
 - **Git or SVN** (optional): Enables automatic project root detection if available.

 No additional tools or packages are required.
-This makes setup simple.
+This makes setup simple. *Repo-grep* uses VCS roots to detect project directories and works independently of Emacs's built-in `project.el` package.

 ### Installing repo-grep